 Arash Arami - Principal Investigator

-Arash is an Assistant Professor with the Department of Mechanical and Mechatronics Engineering at University of Waterloo.
+Arash is an Assistant Professor with the Department of Mechanical and Mechatronics Engineering and cross-appointed with System Design Engineering department at the University of Waterloo.

-Before, he was a Research Associate at Human Robotics Group in Imperial College London, from August 2015 to December 2017.
+Before, he was a Research Associate in Human Robotics Group at the Imperial College London, from August 2015 to December 2017.
 He was also a Postdoctoral Researcher at Ecole Polytechnique Fédéral de Lausanne (EPFL) from March 2014 to August 2015 in the Laboratory of Movement Analysis and Measurement.
 He obtained his PhD from EPFL in February 2014.

 His main research interests are:

-1) to investigate human neuromechanics (neural control and biomechanics), motor control and learning using system identification and machine learning techniques
+1) to investigate human neuromechanics (neural control of movements and biomechanics), motor control and learning using system identification and machine learning techniques

 2) to investigate human-robot interaction, collaborative control, co-adaptation, and optimal policy for personalized assistance and rehabilitative robotic systems

 3) to develop intelligent and learning-based robotics systems for assistance and sensorimotor augmentation

 4) to develop intelligent wearable systems to monitor and feedback human subject states using a variety of light weight sensors and machine learning techniques

 5) to develop AI-based modeling and optimization of complex processes, with applications in manufacturing, robotics, biomedical engineering and well being